-The third edition of Moving and Handling People An Illustrated Guide will be available later this year.
+The third edition of Moving and Handling People An Illustrated Guide will be available in early February 2019.
 To register your interest in the new edition, please email email@example.com and we'll let you know when it's available.
 Many thanks.

 The shopping cart and checkout can be used for payment and delivery of orders to an address in the UK.
 A discount may be available for orders of 10 or more copies.
 Please contact us via email or phone +44 (0) 20 8995 3336 for more details.
 The shopping cart checkout method cannot be used for non-UK orders.
 For orders to addresses outside the UK, please contact us via email or phone +44 (0) 20 8995 3336 during UK working hours to let us know which country you are in and how many copies you would like.
 We can then let you know the cost of your order including postage.

 Hear what people said about the first two editions:

 "This useful book...is a 'must' for all carers, handling advisors, those who guide and teach moving and handling and people and professionals who are involved in the provision and use of the relevant equipment."

 "Moving and Handling People An Illustrated Guide is superb, and that is a view that is shared by everyone I have shown it to."